scionproto/scion/doc/sig.rst

 - The ingress SIG sends all frames of a given stream over the same SCION path.
 - The egress SIG reassembles and forward packets from each stream, ordered by frame sequence number and by packet within each frame.

-The session ID part of the (session ID, stream ID) pair is used to differentiate traffic classes.
-The egress SIG does not interpret session IDs, but dedicates, as much as possible, processing resources to each session (and not to each individual stream).
-The ingress SIG takes advantage of this by using different sessions for different traffic classes, thereby allowing them to receive a fair share of the egress processing resources.
-As a result lesser used sessions (presumably with higher priority traffic) receive relatively more processing resources.
+The session ID part of the (session ID, stream ID) pair has an implementation defined meaning.
+Existing implementations use different session IDs for different traffic classes: the ingress SIG is responsible for assigning a traffic class.
+On the egress SIG side, the session ID may inform the processing of frames and enables per-class metrics.

 The Stack
 ---------